jeffetale/Week-2-Code-Challenge/README.md

 Clone the repository to your local machine.
 ~Open the project in your text editor.
-~Start the local JSON server by running json-server --watch db.json.
-~Run the app by starting the live server.
+~Start the local JSON server by running "json-server --watch db.json" ~Run the app by starting the live server.

 Usage: